 Lambert de Seyssel Petit Royal

 I used this lovely sparkling wine from the Savoie for my wedding celebration.
 Lucky for us, there is some amount left.
 Get it while you can.

-Bottle 32.
-Glass 8.25
+Bottle 34.
+Glass 8.75

 Clos Normand French Brut Hard Cider

 There are few beverages more refreshing than dry hard cider.
-This version from Normandy is both crisp and delicate with lively dry fruit and a lovely bitter finish.
+This version from Normandy is both crisp and delicate, with lively dry fruit and a lovely bitter finish.
 Feeling adventurous?
 Try a Normand Kir, a lovely drink combining French cider, creme de cassis and a dash of Calvados.

 Bottle 18.
 Glass 6.

 Some things are so old school and classic, but cutting edge at the same time, you return to them over and over...Joni Mitchell, Robert de Niro films, eating with your family at the dinner table, Dairy Queen.
 Trefethen Chardonnay fits that category.
 It’s the queen bee of California Chardonnay.
 Yes, it has oak, but it's used appropriately.
 A lovely wine, from Napa's Oak Knoll region that's as good today as it was when I first tasted it in the eighties.